-- Dizziness, headache, a runny nose, drowsiness, and sexual dysfunction (abnormal ejaculation) are the most commonly reported side effects.
+- Dizziness, headache, a runny nose, drowsiness, and sexual dysfunction (abnormal ejaculation).

 - Rare cases of priapism (painful erections more than 4 hours in duration) have been reported.

-- May not be suitable for people undergoing cataract or glaucoma surgery, in those with severe kidney or liver disease, or in people with a history of low blood pressure.
+- May not be suitable for people undergoing cataract or glaucoma surgery, those with severe kidney or liver disease, or people with a history of low blood pressure.

 - Rarely, may cause a reaction in people with a sulfa allergy.

-- May interact with a number of other drugs including strong inhibitors of CYP3A4 hepatic enzymes (such as ketoconazole), inhibitors of CYP2D6 (such as paroxetine), PDE5 inhibitors (such as sildenafil [Viagra]), or warfarin.
+- May interact with several drugs including strong inhibitors of CYP3A4 hepatic enzymes (such as ketoconazole), inhibitors of CYP2D6 (such as paroxetine), PDE5 inhibitors (such as sildenafil [Viagra]), or warfarin.

-- Tamsulosin should not be used in women or children.
+- Tamsulosin should not be prescribed to women or children.